-We are a software research, consulting, and development company.
-Our core areas of expertise are computer vision, data and analytics, high-performance computing and visualization, medical computing, and software process.
+Kitware Inc. is a software research and development company.
+Our core areas of expertise are computer vision, data and analytics, scientific computing, medical computing, and software process.
 Our customers range from startups to Fortune 500 companies and include government and academic laboratories worldwide.
-We have grown to over 150 employees, with offices in Clifton Park, NY; Carrboro, NC; Santa Fe, NM; and Lyon, France.
+We have grown to over 150 employees, with offices in Clifton Park, New York; Arlington, Virginia; Carrboro, North Carolina; Santa Fe, New Mexico; and Lyon, France.

-Since our founding in 1998, we have built our business on open source software.
-We have built a strong reputation by partnering with leading organizations to create and support large, collaborative, and open communities that use and improve our open source software platforms.
-When working with our customers, these platforms enable us to focus on innovation and deliver customized solutions cost effectively, without vendor lock-in, and with our customers maintaining full ownership and control of their products.
+Since our founding in 1998, Kitware has built our business on open source software.
+We have established a strong reputation by partnering with leading organizations to create and support large, collaborative, and open communities that use and improve our open source software platforms.
+These platforms enable us to focus on innovation and deliver tailored solutions to our customers that are cost-effective, without vendor lock-in, and with our customers maintaining full ownership and control of their products.

 Advance the frontiers of understanding by developing innovative open source software platforms and integrating them into research, processes, and products.

 - Culture › We promote an inclusive and energized environment that emphasizes integrity and teamwork.